learn-co-curriculum/phase-0-expanding-your-html-vocabulary/README.md

 ## Problem Statement

-It's a truth of the high-tech world: technologies will always be growing faster than our skill with them.
+Because of the pace of change in web technologies, it often feels like as soon as you learn something it's already obsolete.
 How can a developer stay up-to-date?
 Developers need to be able to reference the latest documentation in a just-in-time fashion.

 When you have a question, you should consult the best source, take what you need, and use it.
-The purpose of this README is to help you get oriented with the primary source of HTML documentation, the [Mozilla Developer Network (MDN)][MDN].
+The purpose of this README is to help you get oriented with a popular source of HTML documentation, the [Mozilla Developer Network (MDN)][MDN].

 ## Learning Objectives